Special Tactical Operation and Rescue Team of Malaysia: STORM Refresher Training

-This training, also called Latihan Pengukuhan STORM in Malay, is conducted on a regular basis, especially during storm and flood seasons.
-This training lasted 5 days, and the STORM firefighters were physically exhausted from the physical exercises before being tested with STORM operations such as high-rise and mountain rescue, urban search and rescue, and landslide rescue.
-This training was also used to test STORM firefighters' teamwork during times of stress.
-The STORM Refresher Training is conducted at the state level.
+The Latihan Pengukuhan STORM (STORM Refresher Training) is held regularly, particularly during thunderstorm and flood seasons, and lasts for five days.
+STORM firefighters undergo intense physical exercises, leaving them physically exhausted before moving on to operational tests.
+These exercises include high-rise and mountain rescues, urban search and rescue (USAR), and landslide rescue.
+This training also serves to evaluate teamwork among STORM firefighters under stressful conditions.
+The STORM Refresher Training is conducted at the states level.

 Individual Physical Proficiency Test

 This test is conducted twice a year to ensure that the STORM firefighters are physically fit for any operation.
 STORM firefighters who are not physically fit are at risk of being removed from the unit.

+Equipment

+Rescue vehicles

+In 2022, the Fire and Rescue Department of Malaysia announced the purchase of five specialised rescue vehicles for STORM's USAR missions, with a total investment of approximately RM 7.5 million, including equipment.
+These vehicles are set to arrive in stages from 2023 to 2024.
+The first USAR vehicle was unveiled to the public during the 2023 Independence Day Parade in Putrajaya.

-Future plan
+Future plans

+INSARAG Accreditation

+The International Search and Rescue Advisory Group (INSARAG) is a global network of countries and organisations under the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA).
+Established in 1991, it aims to enhance international coordination and standards for Urban Search and Rescue (USAR) teams responding to disasters, particularly earthquakes and building collapses.

+STORM's mentor unit, the SMART team, achieved INSARAG External Classification (IEC) certification as a Heavy USAR team in 2016, becoming the 46th team worldwide to receive this classification.

+Since 2012, FRDM has planned for STORM to pursue INSARAG accreditation, likely under the Light or Medium USAR class.
+However, as of 2025, there are no updates in the UNOCHA database indicating that STORM has obtained IEC accreditation in any classification.

 STORM's hazard pay

 In 2018, the government is planning to give an allowance to STORM firefighters due to their harsh work of nature and training.
 This is comparable to the hazard pay obtained by commando units in Malaysia, known as "Commando allowances", and also to paratroopers in the Malaysian Army, known as "Parachute allowances".